The Best Fiverr Alternatives for Freelancers and Clients

 Toptal for talent

-Toptal (a fusion of the words “top talent”) has specific criteria to meet in order to use the platform.
-It’s suggested that talent have at least two years of experience—and anyone seeking to find work through Toptal must pass a multi-stage screening process that includes:
+Toptal (a fusion of the words “top talent”) has specific criteria that freelancers must meet to use the platform.
+It’s suggested that freelancers have at least two years of experience — and anyone seeking to find work through Toptal must pass a multistage screening process that includes:

 - English language evaluation